Lanka Premier League: Criticism

 Sports Minister Roshan Ranasinghe raised the issue of the need to regulate Lanka Premier League franchise owners and sponsors during the parliamentary adjournment debate on Sri Lanka Cricket's expenditure for the 2022 ICC Men's T20 World Cup.
 Some of the 2023 Lanka Premier League sponsors included gambling companies and unauthorized foreign exchange trading platforms.
 Minister of Justice Wijeyadasa Rajapakshe claimed that B-Love Network, the owners of the Kandy franchise, is banned in Sri Lanka.

 Tournament seasons and results

-Out of the five franchises that have played in the league, the Jaffna franchise has won three titles, while the Kandy franchise has won only one title.
-Jaffna Stallions won the inaugural season, defeating Galle Gladiators by 53 runs in the final.
-The following season, Jaffna Kings beat Galle by 23 runs and in 2022 defeated Colombo Stars by 2 wickets to win their third consecutive title.
+Out of the five franchises that have played in the league, the Jaffna franchise has won four titles, while the Kandy franchise has won only one title.